Night Train to Munich: Plot

 Randall's situation is further complicated at the railway station, where he is recognised by a former classmate named Caldicott, who is leaving Germany with his friend Charters.
-Randall denies knowing Caldicott, but Marsen's suspicions are aroused.
-When the train makes an unscheduled stop (brought to a halt by a railway station guard played by Irene Handl in an early uncredited bit part) to take on troops, as war has just been declared between Britain and Germany, Marsen takes the opportunity to telephone his headquarters to have Herzog investigated.
+Randall denies knowing Caldicott but Marsen's suspicions are aroused.
+When the train makes an unscheduled stop (brought to a halt by a bossy railway station guard played by Irene Handl in an early uncredited bit part) to take on troops, as Britain has declared war on Germany that morning, Marsen takes the opportunity to telephone his headquarters to have Herzog investigated.
 When Marsen's superiors call back to confirm there is no Major Herzog, Charters, attempting to use another telephone, overhears that Randall will be arrested when they reach Munich.

 The two Englishmen barely manage to reboard the train before it leaves.
 Caldicott slips a warning to Randall, who is thus prepared when Marsen pulls out a gun as they near Munich.
 Charters and Caldicott overpower first the two guards, then Marsen.
 After swapping uniforms with Marsen, Randall commandeers a car.
 They speed up a mountain road, with Marsen and his men in hot pursuit.
 They reach an aerial tramway; at the other end is neutral Switzerland.
 Randall manages to shoot all of their pursuers except Marsen, while Anna and the others escape on the tram.
-Randall then boards the other tram and exchanges shots with Marsen.
-Marsen reverses the direction of Randall's tram, but he manages to jump to the other tram as it passes.
+Randall then boards the other tram and exchanges shots with Marsen, who reverses the direction of Randall's tram, but he manages to jump to the other tram as it passes.
 When he hits Marsen in the leg, the latter is either unable, or unwilling, to reach the controls and stop Randall from reaching safety.
 Randall and Anna embrace.